(Part 4) The Bucket of Conviction - Strong As Hec

 After a while, I began to enjoy it.

-There was an adventure and thrill to it.
-Eventually I was caught by my mom and step father (and received the wippin' of a lifetime).
+There, too, like St. Augustine, I found an adventure and thrill to it.
+Eventually I was caught by my mom and stepfather (and received the woopin' of a lifetime).

-I share this with you because... you, me, and men at large are... addicted to our sin.
+I share this with you because... you, me, and men at large are... addicted to our sin (whether we know it or not).

 That's right.